remnawave/panel/docs/subscription-templating/subscription-templates.md

 ### Traefik

-If you have already configured Traefik, you need create a new dynamic configuration file called `remnawave-sub-page.yml` in the `/opt/remnawave/traefik/config` directory.
+If you have already configured Traefik, you need to create a new dynamic configuration file called `remnawave-sub-page.yml` in the `/opt/remnawave/traefik/config` directory.

 ```bash
 cd /opt/remnawave/traefik/config && nano remnawave-sub-page.yml